-10. GST incurred on certain acquisition cannot be claimed if it is classified as 'blocked' input tax under the GST Regulations 201X.
+- 11. GST incurred on certain acquisition cannot be claimed if it is classified as 'blocked' input tax under the GST Regulations 2014.
 In such a case, any input tax incurred by any taxable person cannot be claimed even though the taxable goods and services are acquired for business purposes.
-A taxable person is not allowed to claim input tax incurred on any of the following:

-- (a) the supply to or importation by him of a passenger motor car;

-- (b) the hiring of passenger motor car;

-- (c) club subscription fee;

-- (d) medical and personnel accident insurance premium;

-- (e) medical expenses;

-- (f) family benefits; or

-- (g) entertainment expenses to a person other than employees or existing customers except entertainment expenses incurred by a person who is in the business of providing entertainment.
+A taxable person is not allowed to claim input tax incurred on any of the following: - (a) the supply to or importation by him of a passenger motor car; - (b) the supply of goods or services relating to repair, maintenance and refurbishment of a passenger motor car; - (c) the hiring of passenger motor car; - (d) club subscription fee; - (e) medical and personnel accident insurance premium; - (f) medical expenses; - (g) family benefits; or - (h) entertainment expenses to a person other than employees or existing customers except entertainment expenses incurred by a person who is in the business of providing entertainment.